JPBradburn/Chess-Bot/README.md

 ![image](https://github.com/sebastian-power/order-management-system/assets/52031320/4a1fac99-1911-43b7-8197-bb8a6719ca76)
 ![image](https://github.com/sebastian-power/order-management-system/assets/52031320/3b1b5d61-a1af-4dbe-9978-a25e77c6f182)

-## 10. File Handling<a name="file_hand"></a>
-File handling classes such as Customer_DB, Order_DB and Products_DB contain the logic for storing, retrieving, and updating the corresponding data in files.
-Navigation of these classes is always from the corresponding entity.
 ## 11. Pseudocode and flowchart<a name="pseudo"></a>
 Pseudocode is usually used to illustrate the design of complex system parts.
 A complex part of a Postal_Order class is the algorithm to find whether a postal order has transitioned through all the states before it is delivered to the customer.
 This section contains the high-level pseudocode of the has_partial_valid_state_sequence method in the Postal Order class.
 The algorithm assumes the valid states of  Postal Order are "Initiated", "Packed", "Shipped", and "Delivered".
 A postal order can transition from “Initiated” to “Packed” to “Shipped” and then to a “Delivered” state.
 Please assume that the algorithm needs to keep track of the current and past states as it transitions from one state to another.
 We can use a variable, states, to hold the list of past states of a Postal_Order.
 The has_partial_valid_state_sequence method can be used before updating the list of states.
 From this discussion, it is evident that the list of valid values in the list states can be one of the following: [ ] or  [“Initiated”] or [“Initiated”, “Packed”] or [“Initiated”, “Packed”, “Shipped] or [“Initiated”, “Packed”, “Shipped, “Delivered”].
 The algorithm is as follows:
 ```